 - Television was sending messages my kids were either not ready to hear or brainwashing them with messages I never wanted them to hear.
 Ok, truth be told, this was a problem for me, too.
 As I mentioned above, fear and discontent had become popular feelings in my heart.
 I saw the same thing in my kids.
 I’m convinced that even after an hour of watching TV and commercials, we are all depressed over not being pretty enough, not having a nice enough house, needing a new toy that everyone else has, or wanting to live the perfect family life the screen promises.

 No doubt this short list is just the beginning of issues we can have with the TV.
 The question is, can we find a way to make peace with the TV without tossing it to the curb?
+Is there a good Christian family movie plan that could take its place?

 The Ultimate Christian Family Movie Plan